Special Education, PhD

 for the degree of Doctor of Philosophy in Special Education

 The Doctor of Philosophy (Ph.D.) degree is a research-focused degree and is tailored to the individual.
 Doctoral students work closely with their advisors to develop an integrated course of study reflecting their goals in the area of special education.
-All doctoral students must be involved in research, and typically have ample opportunities to engage in university teaching and service to the field of special education.
+All doctoral students must be involved in research, and typically have opportunities to also engage in university teaching and service to the field of special education.
 Doctoral students typically complete the program in four to five years of full-time resident study.
 Please see the Department of Special Education website for more information about requirements and to view the Department of Special Education Doctoral Student Manual.

 Admission